 - 5. If the selected layer contains symbols, you can map the lip-sync using drawings located directly on the layer or use the symbol's frames.
 In the Symbol Layer field select Don't Use Any Symbol if you want to use the drawings or select the desired symbol from the drop-down menu. - 6.
 In the Mapping section, type the drawing name or Symbol frames in the field to the right of the phoneme it represents.
 If your drawings are already named with the phoneme letters, you do not have to do anything. - 7.
 Click OK. - 8.
 Press the Play > button in the Playback toolbar to see and hear the results in the Camera view.
-To play back your scene with sound, enable the Sound
+To play back your scene with sound, enable the Sound <s button in the Playback toolbar.

-How to generate a sound detection for lip-sync in the Timeline view
+How to generate a sound detection for lip-sync in the Xsheet or Timeline view

-- 1. Do one of the following: - In the Timeline view, right-click on the sound layer's cells and select Lip-Sync > Auto Lip-Sync Detection. - From the top menu, select Animation > Lip-Sync > Auto Lip-Sync Detection.
+- 1. Do one of the following: - In the Xsheet or Timeline view, right-click on the sound layer's cells and select Lip-Sync > Auto Lip-Sync Detection. - From the top menu, select Animation > Lip-Sync > Auto Lip-Sync Detection.